AyazKaan/Discord-AO-DevChat/README.md

 `node server.js`

-### Step 5: Start Capturing Messages from InterstellarChat
+### Start Capturing Messages from InterstellarChat

 Run the `messageCapture.js` script to start capturing messages from InterstellarChat and sending them via WebSocket: